nutanixworkshops/EnterprisePrivateCloud_Bootcamp/prismops/prismops_capacity_lab/prismops_capacity_lab.rst

 Automate Capacity Forecast Report Generation with X-Play
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 Now let's look at how we can take automated action to generate this report when the Capacity Runway is low.
-We will use X-Play, Prism Pro's simple automation engine.
+We will use X-Play, Prism Ops's simple automation engine.

 #.
 Use the search bar to navigate to the **Playbooks** page.